We understand you want to celebrate after your final exams, but please consider the social, environmental and personal impacts of trashing. It’s:

 - Trashing is particularly disruptive to those who are still sitting their exams.
 If you’re going to celebrate, do it away from exam centres

 Remember, trashing is against the University’s Code of Conduct.
-It can lead to disciplinary action and a £300 fine.
+It could lead to disciplinary action and up to a £300 fine.

 Please think carefully when celebrating after your exams, and follow the do’s and don’ts:

 - Celebrate without making a mess

 - Think about the impact your actions will have on other students, the local community and the University’s reputation

 - Think about the money you could save yourself and the University by not trashing